JJ/dogesr/README.md

 # dogesR

-Module (with data) to work with the dogi and dogaresse of the [Venetian republic](https://en.wikipedia.org/wiki/Republic_of_Venice) and their relatives.
+Package (with data) to work with the dogi and dogaresse of the [Venetian republic](https://en.wikipedia.org/wiki/Republic_of_Venice) and their relatives.
 Main intention is to analyze social networks resulting from marriages and other interactions, but all kind of